Universal DRSSTC Tesla Coil Driver 2.7 Rev C

 Inverting Mosfet drivers

-(note that the UCCs here are always enabled).
-To amplify the signal for
+(note that the UCCs here are always enabled, and they are dual

 Note that driving your IGBT gates at 24V is